Jimmy Carter wants to partner with Trump

 5. 'We voted for Sanders'

-Carter told the newspaper that he and his wife, Rosalynn, did not vote for Hillary Clinton during the 2016 Democratic primary elections.
+Carter also told the newspaper that he and his wife, Rosalynn, did not vote for Hillary Clinton during the 2016 Democratic primary elections.

 "We voted for Sanders," he said.

-His revelation came after he was asked whether Russians stole the election from Hillary Clinton.
+His revelation that both Carters voted for Sanders came after he was asked whether Russians stole the election from Hillary Clinton.
 Carter said he and his wife disagreed.

 "I don't think there's any evidence that what the Russians did changed enough votes, or any votes," he told the Times.